Runner's Footprints

 How to Recover Faster

 Once we embrace the joy of running, we find ourselves looking forward to lacing up again for the next run, speed session, or mountain escape.
 The rate of our recovery determines how fast we can get back out there doing what we enjoy, and this rate of recovery is unique for each individual.
-When an individual introduces a new training stimulus, increases training volume, or as we grow older, the rate of recovery slows down and requires more attention.
+When an individual introduces a new training stimulus, increases training volume, and/or as we grow older, the rate of recovery is challenged and requires more attention.
 The good news is we have the power to influence our rate of recovery at any stage of life or training.
 Paying attention to recovery allows us to train safely, while minimizing the risk of injury.
 There are three areas in our recovery: 1) physiological, 2) neural, and 3) psychological.
-Here are 10 strategies to improve your rate of recovery.
+Here are some strategies to improve your rate of recovery.

-1. Active recovery - Incorporate low intensity or low impact days into your weekly routine such as elliptical, cycling, swimming, and walking.
+1. Active recovery - Incorporate low intensity or low impact days into your weekly routine such as elliptical, cycling, swimming, or walking.
 Because of the influx of feel good chemicals that flush into our body during and post workout, we may want to go hard everyday.
 However, active recovery helps flush soreness or compounding fatigue out of the legs.

 3. Elevate legs - After a difficult training session or at the end of the work day, this allows the blood to recirculate back through the upper body systems so there isn't an accumulation of inflammatory factors in the lower extremities.

 4. Compression gear - From compression leggings, socks and sleeves, there is data showing this gear helps improve circulation.
-It has been in the past prescribed for pregnant women, individuals will poor circulatory problems in their legs, and also frequent air travelers.
+It has been in the past prescribed for pregnant women, individuals with poor circulatory problems in their legs, and also frequent air travelers.
 Another great addition to recovery is what you wear on your feet when you are not training.
-The ballerina shoes, thin flip flops, and very high heels above 3" are very taxing on the proper posture of the body and joints.
+The ballerina shoes, thin flip flops, and high heels above 3" are very taxing on the proper posture of the body and joints.
 Consider using shoes and/or sandals that help support your joints, even when you are not training.
 I enjoy Velous, which provide what the feet need at each part of your foot strike from a supportive heel contact, great arch support, and through the toe-off.
-Try them out 20% off with discount code, NADIA20.
+Try them out 20% off with discount code: NADIA20.

 7. Stress management / meditation - Chronic stress causes a physiological response in our bodies and the longer we don't manage it daily, the more it can cause damage within our organ systems thereby slowing down our healing and recovery process.
 The stress hormone, cortisol, has a purpose in our bodies; however, continuous elevated cortisol levels makes us immuno-compromised.
 Incorporate activities that help you unwind.
 You deserve at least 30 minutes daily to yourself everyday to exhale.
 The more you give yourself, the more you are able to serve others.

-10. Sleep - The amount and quality of sleep impacts our energy levels, regeneration rates, and immunity among other factors.
+11. Sleep - The amount and quality of sleep impacts our energy levels, regeneration rates, and immunity among other factors.
 Sleep is the golden ticket to increased health in a variety of ways.
 Invest in a quality mattress, pillows, and skip the late night TV watching to be able to go to bed earlier.
 Investment in your sleep has the greatest return in your body.

 All of the above strategies are relatively low cost and can be done easily at home.
 There is more that we can still do for our bodies!
 I sincerely believe in investing in our health and wellness because the return is substantially more in lower health care costs, lower rates of injury, and overall a higher quality of life.
 Here are some more strategies you can incorporate into your wellness routine.

-11. Cyrotherapy - This is the new craze that has public figures and influencers radiating about it's amazing benefits.
+12. Cyrotherapy - This is the new craze that has public figures and influencers radiating about it's amazing benefits.
 There is limited data on it's true physiological impact; however, there is a large amount of anecdotal reports of it helping individuals feel better and recover faster.
 It could be worth a try.

-12. Sensory Deprivation Tank - There is substantial data showing how creating a space to be one with our thoughts has a deep impact.
+13. Sensory Deprivation Tank - There is substantial data showing how creating a space to be one with our thoughts has a deep impact.
 You float in a warm, high salinity bath within your own private room that has meditation music that fades out if you wish.
 For me, I feel as if I'm floating in outer space where I get to unplug, slow down, and think about my thoughts.
 I highly recommend it. (example Space Bar Wellness in Pasadena)

 16. Compression boots - Similar to compression gear with a much more in depth approach.
 They immensely help increase circulation before or after training thereby supporting your training program and recovery process.
 I own a couple pairs by Therabody, which are an amazing tool to have at home to utilize when you're WFH or relaxing.
 I aim to use them 3-4 times per week 2-3 hours at a time because I work some weeks from home.